lambing and calving at cornwall park

 How to help

 The best help for our farmers and livestock is to keep your distance and follow the rules above.
-If you see livestock looking unwell, lambs by themselves for a long period of time or people touching or chasing the livestock, please call 09 630 8485 and our Huia Lodge team will get the information to the right person to help.
+If you see livestock looking unwell, lambs by themselves for a long time or people touching or chasing the livestock, please call 09 630 8485 and our Huia Lodge team will get the information to the right person to help.
 Helpful information for us includes, what happened, when it happened and where you are in the park.

 About our sheep